JackSzwergold/Cheat-Sheets/content/linux-unix/guid_partition_table_related_items.md

 	   Device Boot      Start         End      Blocks   Id  System /dev/sdb1               1    15663103     7831551+  ee  GPT

-Okay, that setup might be useful for you in Mac OS X, but not in a pure Linux system.
+Okay, that setup might be useful for you in macOS, but not in a pure Linux system.
 So this is what we can do to wipe away that partition table so we’re working with a clean device that won’t throw up any warnings.

 #### How to wipe out the GPT/GUID disk label.